cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/advanced-feature/xds.md

 - `retryPolicy.perTryTimeout`: the timeout of each retry.
 - `retryPolicy.retryBackOff.baseInterval`: the base interval of the retry.
 - `retryPolicy.retryBackOff.maxInterval`: the maximum interval of the retry.
-- `retryPolicy.retriableHeaders`: as the difference between xDS and kitex configuration, use the `kitexRetryErrorRate` and `kitexRetryMethods` to indicates the `errorRate` and `retryMethods` to match the specific methods that need to implement the retry strategy.
-Use commas to separate several methods.
-It is recommended to configure the retry strategy only for idempotent methods.
+- `retryPolicy.retriableHeaders`: as the differences between xDS and Kitex configuration, use the `kitexRetryErrorRate` and `kitexRetryMethods` to specify the `errorRate` and `retryMethods` to match the specific methods that required to implement the retry strategy, use commas to separate multiple methods.
+It is recommended that the retry strategy is only configured for idempotent methods.
 ```
 apiVersion: networking.istio.io/v1alpha3
 kind: EnvoyFilter